 Investment News - 18th November 2015

-This weeks Property Investment News see a mixed bag of news and doesn’t provide much certainty about the future of property.
-With now many changes over the past 18mths it’s taking it’s toll of the property market.
+This week's Property Investment News see a mixed bag of news and don't provide much certainty about the future of the property.
+With now many changes over the past 18mths, it's taking its toll on the property market.
 OR IS IT?